exercism/v3/languages/fsharp/exercises/concept/basics/.meta/design.md

 - `functions-basic`: know how to define a function; know how to return a value from a function; know how to call a function.
 - `type-inference-basic`: know what type inference is; know how type inference works for bindings.
 - `integers-basic`: know how to define an integer; know how to use mathematical operators on integers.
+- `comments-basic`: Know how to define single- and multiline comments.

 ## Prequisites